-Assuming that $r=\mbox{dim}(\SU)$ is known \emph{a priori} (or estimated from data by other means), we present the $\alg$ algorithm for this task in Section \ref{sec:proposed alg} and, in particular, provide helpful insight about the algorithm in Section \ref{sec:interp}.
-As summarized in Section \ref{sec:theory}, $\alg$ converges, globally and linearly, to the true subspace under reasonable requirements.
-A detailed review of prior art is deferred to Section~\ref{sec:related work}.
-The performance of $\alg$ and rival algorithms are examined numerically in Section \ref{sec:simulations}, where we find that $\alg$ improves upon the state of the art.
+Assuming that $r=\mbox{dim}(\SU)$ is known \emph{a priori} (or estimated from data by other means), we present the $\alg$ algorithm for this task in Section \ref{sec:proposed alg}. $\alg$ is designed based on the \emph{principle of least-change} and, in every iteration, finds the subspace that best fits the new data block but remains close to the previous estimate. $\alg$ requires $O(n)$ bits of memory and performs $O(n)$ flops in every iteration, which is optimal in its dependence on the ambient dimension $n$.
+As discussed in Section \ref{sec:interp}, $\alg$ has a natural interpretation as a streaming algorithm for low-rank matrix completion \cite{davenport2016overview}.

+Section \ref{sec:theory} discusses the global and local convergence of $\alg$.
+In particular, the local convergence rate is linear near the true subspace, namely the estimation error of $\alg$ reduces by a factor of $1-cp$ in every iteration, for a certain factor $c$ and with high probability.
+This local convergence guarantee for $\alg$ is a key technical contribution of this paper which is absent in its close competitors, see Section \ref{sec:related work}.

+Even though we limit ourselves to the ``noise-free'' case of $y_t = P_{\omega_t} s_t$ in this paper, $\alg$ can also be applied (after minimal changes) when $y_t = P_{\omega_t}(s_t+n_t)$, where we might think of $n_t\in\R^{n}$ as measurement noise from a signal processing viewpoint.
+Alternatively from a statistical viewpoint, $n_t$ represents the tail of the covariance matrix of the generative model, from which $\{s_t\}_t$ are drawn.
+Moreover, $\alg$ can be easily adapted to the \emph{dynamic} case where the underlying subspace $\SU=\SU(t)$ changes over time.
+We leave the convergence analysis of $\alg$ under a noisy time-variant model to a future work.
+Similarly, entries of incoming vectors are observed uniformly at random in our theoretical analysis but $\alg$ also applies to any incomplete data.

+A review of prior art is presented in Section~\ref{sec:related work}, and the performance of $\alg$ and rival algorithms are examined numerically in Section \ref{sec:simulations}, where we find that $\alg$ shows the state-of-the-art performance.